1958 Alabama gubernatorial election

 The 1958 Alabama gubernatorial election was held on November 4, 1958.
 Incumbent Democrat Jim Folsom was term limited and could not seek a second consecutive term.

 Democratic Party nomination

 At this time Alabama was a de facto one-party state.
 Because of this, every Democratic Party nominee was considered safe for election.
 The real contest for governor took place during the primary.

-Popular incumbent Governor Jim Folsom, a racial moderate, was barred from running for reelection, as Governors could not succeed themselves at the time.
+Popular incumbent Governor Jim Folsom, a racial moderate, was barred from seeking a second consecutive term because the Alabama Constitution prohibited governors from succeeding themselves.
 Therefore, the Democratic primary was an open contest.